didac-crst/mockexchange/packages/engine/README.md

 ---

-## Dry Run Example 🚀
+## Order Generator Example 🚀

-After validating with tests, run a continuous Dockerized dry run to simulate random orders (no strategy), which will cause portfolio value erosion over time 📉.
+After validating with tests, you can run the order generator to simulate random orders (no strategy), which will cause portfolio value erosion over time 📉.
-See the detailed [dry run README](examples/dry_run/README.md) for setup, tunable parameters, and usage.
+See the detailed [order generator README](../../examples/order-generator/README.md) for setup, tunable parameters, and usage.

 ---